Málaga

 Malaga Pompidou Center

-• Carmen Thyssen Museum Malaga/Museo Carmen Thyssen Málaga: Museo Carmen Thyssen is an art museum founded in 2011 with a primary artistic focus on Andalusian and Spanish art from the 19th century.
+Museo Carmen Thyssen is an art museum that was founded in 2011 with a primary artistic focus on Andalusian and Spanish art from the 19th century.
+The museum was based on Carmen Thyssen’s art collection; she was the third wife of Baron Hans Heinrich Thyssen-Bornemisza.

 Paseo del Parque, Malaga

-• Paseo del Parque: Paseo del Parque is a beautiful promenade along the harbor and the old town of Malaga.
-It is a top spot for the Mediterranean feeling with palm trees and exotic birds in the trees.
+Paseo del Parque is a beautiful and wide avenue that runs along the harbor and the old town of Malaga.
+It is a beautiful walk to walk along the street’s palm trees and trees, which together with the Spanish outdoor life provide a good atmosphere and introduction to Malaga.

-• Church of the Holy Martyrs/Iglesia de los Santos Mártire: This church was built by the Spanish monarchs following the Christian Spanish conquest of the region and the city from the Muslim Moors.
+The Church of the Holy Martyrs is a church that was built by the Spanish monarchs after the Christian Spanish conquest of the region and city from the Muslim Moors.
+It is one of four parish churches from this time.

 Malagueta Beach, Malaga